Close

 Cost Structure & Fees

-• Standard visa fee: €60 for all types of visas with any number of entries (approximately $66 USD)
+• Standard embassy visa fee: €60 for all visa types with any number of entries (approximately $66 USD)

-• EU citizens visa fee: €35 for citizens of Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden (approximately $39 USD)
+• EU citizens standard embassy visa fee: €35 for citizens of Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden

-• Expedited processing: Fee doubled for processing within 2 working days
+• Expedited embassy visa processing: fee doubled for processing within 2 working days

 Application Locations